irworkshop/accountability_datacleaning/ga_voters/ga_voters.md

 ## Georgia voter processing notes

 This data was obtained Jan.
-2019 via public records request.
+2019 via public records request in csv formal.

+Record count: 6,947,649

 **Fix cities by creating a lookup table of clean cities:**